Seven Sleepers: Islamic view

+The Qur'an does not state the exact number of sleepers in the cave.
 Qur'an 18:22 discusses the disputes regarding their numbers.
 The verse says:

 Some will say, "They were three, their dog was the fourth," while others will say, "They were five, their dog was the sixth," only guessing blindly.
 And others will say, "They were seven and their dog was the eighth."
 Say, O Prophet, "My Lord knows best their exact number.
 Only a few people know as well."
 So do not argue about them except with sure knowledge, nor consult any of those who debate about them.